symfony/symfony-docs/cookbook/configuration/web_server_configuration.rst

 .. tip::

     This executes **only** ``app.php``, ``app_dev.php`` and ``config.php`` in
     the web directory.
 All other files will be served as text.
+You **must** also make sure that if you *do* deploy ``app_dev.php`` or ``config.php`` that these files are secured and not available to any outside user (the IP checking code at the top of each file does this by default).

-If you have other PHP files in your web directory, be sure to include them in the ``location`` block above.
+    If you have other PHP files in your web directory that need to be executed, be sure to include them in the ``location`` block above.

 .. _`Apache`: http://httpd.apache.org/docs/current/mod/core.html#documentroot
 .. _`Nginx`: http://wiki.nginx.org/Symfony